Thanos: Fictional character biography

-During "The Thanos Imperative" storyline, a cocoon protected by the Universal Church of Truth is revealed to be hiding Thanos, who has been chosen by Oblivion to be the new Avatar of Death.
-Resurrected before his mind could be fully formed, Thanos goes on a mindless rampage before being captured by the Guardians of the Galaxy.
+During "The Thanos Imperative" storyline, Thanos is chosen by Oblivion to be the new Avatar of Death.
+Resurrected before his mind can be fully formed, Thanos goes on a mindless rampage before being captured by the Guardians of the Galaxy.
 Thanos pretends to aid the Guardians against the invading Cancerverse, and after discovering its origin kills an alternate version of Mar-Vell, the self-proclaimed Avatar of Life.
 This causes the collapse of the Cancerverse, and Nova sacrifices himself in an attempt to contain Thanos inside the imploding reality.
 Thanos escapes and returns to Earth seeking an artificial cosmic cube.
 He forms an incarnation of the criminal group Zodiac to retrieve it, but he is defeated by the Avengers and the Guardians of the Galaxy and remanded to the custody of the Elders of the Universe.

 During the "Infinity" storyline, Thanos soon invades Earth again after being informed that most of the Avengers have temporarily left the planet.
 He launches an assault on Attilan, which he offers to spare in exchange for the deaths of all Inhumans between the ages of 16 and 22.
-Black Bolt later informs the Illuminati that the true purpose of the invasion is to find and kill Thane, an Eternal/Inhuman hybrid that Thanos had secretly fathered years earlier.
-Thanos is trapped in a pocket limbo of stasis by his son.
-Thanos is freed by Namor and was among the villains that joined his Cabal to destroy other worlds.
-Thanos later meets his end on Battleworld, where he is easily killed by God Emperor Doom during an attempted insurrection.
+Black Bolt later informs the Illuminati that the true purpose of the invasion is to find and kill Thane, an Eternal/Inhuman hybrid who Thanos had secretly fathered years earlier.